ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - ADDED ITEMS: Macho Moustache, Villainous Visage, Pulse Monitor, Pinball Wizard!
 - Yeah yeah it's not really a themed update, I know the name is a stretch :(
 - Updated TILER2 dependency to 6.1.0.

-**1.6.3**

-- Fixed Artifact of Safekeeping trying and failing to work in teleporterless stages (incl.
-Bazaar, final boss fights).
-- Fixed an edge-case NRE in Percussive Maintenance.